nayon-kumar/nayon-kumar/README.md

 ### 👨‍🏫 About Me

 <P> I am Nayon.
 I am a Frontend Developer.
-I have hands-on experience with modern web development technologies including <b>HTML, CSS, Tailwind CSS, JavaScript, git, github</b> and <b>React.js</b>.
+I have hands-on experience with modern web development technologies including <b>HTML, CSS, Tailwind CSS, JavaScript, Git, GitHub</b> and <b>React.js</b>.
 I’ve completed some projects.
 These projects helped me understand responsive design, debugging, optimization, error fixing and improveing user-experience.
 I’m a self-motivated learner.
 I always enjoy learning new technologies, solving real-world problems, and improving myself step by step.
 My goal is to become a Frontend Developer and eventually grow into a full-stack developer.</p>
 <P>I am always open to new opportunities to contribute, learn, and grow.
 If you think I could be a good fit for your team, then you can contact with me.</p>

 <br>